A multiple filter test for the detection of rate changes in renewal processes with varying variance: The point process model

-where $\Phi_i |_{(c_{i-1},c_i]}$ denotes the restriction of $\Phi_i$ to the interval $(c_{i-1},c_i]$. \end{cons} The times $c_1,\ldots,c_k$ are called change points.
-An example of a point process generated according to this construction is shown in Figure \ref{renewal_model}.
+The times $c_1,\ldots,c_k$ are called change points.
+An example of a point process generated according to this construction is shown in Figure~\ref{renewalmodel}.
 The resulting rate of $\Phi$ is a step function with change points $c_1,\ldots,c_k$.